 3. Green Flesh Honeydew

-It is similar to the American honeydew variety but there is a difference in color.
+It is similar to the American honeydew variety, but there is a color difference.
 Green flesh has a green flesh color, the texture is very watery, and the taste is slightly sweet.

 4. White Honeydew